oofd/Deedy-DFoo-Resume/README.md

 6. Add various styling and section options and allow for multiple pages smoothly.

 ## Known Issues:
-1. Overflows onto second page if any column's contents are more than the vertical limit
-2. Hacky space on the first bullet point on the second column.
+1. Hacky space on the first bullet point on the second column.
-3. Hacky redefinition of \refname to omit 'References' text for publications in the MacFonts version.
+2. Hacky redefinition of \refname to omit 'References' text for publications in the MacFonts version.

 ## License
     Copyright 2014 Debarghya Das